 - Only the primary account holder can access Skip-a-Pay.
 Joint borrowers can call 800.562.0999 to process a skip.

-Now through June 30, 2020, you can skip two consecutive payments on eligible loans and credit cards.
-However, please note that each skip must be processed separately.
+Now you can skip two consecutive payments on eligible loans and credit cards.
+Please note that each skip must be processed separately.
 After processing the first skip, if your next payment is due within 30 days, you may immediately process your second skip.
 If your next payment due date is more than 30 days away, you will not be able to process a second skip until the payment due date is within 30 days.

 Visa® credit cards are an exception.
 Because their payment cycles always begin on the 18th day of the month, Visa credit cards do not become eligible for a skip until the 18th day of the month prior as long as all other eligibility requirements are met.